mlops-ai/mlops/README.md

 There are some solutions available to manage the model creation process, such as [mlflow](https://mlflow.org/) or [neptune.ai](https://neptune.ai/).
 However, none of them support the functionality of monitoring a deployed model in production.

-As part of mlops project, we aim to create a ready-to-use tool for professionals in the Machine Learning industry allowing them not only to **manage experiments during model creation process (tracking module)**, but also **monitoring a deployed model working on real-world production data (monitoring module)**
+As part of the mlops project, we aim to create a ready-to-use tool for professionals in the Machine Learning industry allowing them not only to **manage experiments during model creation process (tracking module)**, but also **monitoring a deployed model working on real-world production data (monitoring module)**